mklilley/mklilley.github.io/content/posts/constrained-particles/index.md

 Does this say more about me than GPT ... 🤷‍♂️ maybe lol... but after watching [Sparks of AGI: early experiments with GPT-4](https://www.youtube.com/watch?v=qbIk7-JPB2c) and doing this project I'm definitely a little more cautious about treating GPT like a dumb hammer.

 If you're interested, you can [read the transcript](https://sharegpt.com/c/3VK3aFo) between me and GPT.

+## Controlling the interactive simulation

+There are several controls and buttons.
+Here is what they do:
+- **Max speed** - the higher this is, the faster the particles move around.
+The reason this is not simply called speed is because the speed is determined by forces between particles that push them towards an equidistant position.
+Max speed ensures the particles don't continue to move faster and faster over time.
+- **Friction** - This provides resistance to motion.
+Although particles experience no force when they are equidistant from their buddies, they will continue to overshoot this equidistant position without some friction.
+- **Number of particles** - Changes the number of particles in the simulation (min = 3)
+- **Toggle connections** - The default is to display lines and arrows from a particle to its buddies.
+You can toggle this on and off using this control
+- **Toggle distances** - In the bottom right corner of the screen, you'll find a metric that tells you how close the particles are to reaching the desired state where each particle is equidistant from its 2 buddies.
+When `Total distance deviation = 0` the simulation has reached that state.
+You can toggle on and off the display of this metric using this control
+- **Reset** - Restarts the simulation without resetting the other parameters you've chosen.